-Explosion injures 3 at 3M plant in Hutchinson
+Explosion injures 3 at 3M plant in Minnesota

 HUTCHINSON, Minn.
-(AP) — Authorities say an explosion at a 3M Co. plant in Hutchinson injured three people, one of them seriously.
+(AP) — Authorities say an explosion at a 3M Co. plant in Minnesota injured three people, one of them seriously.

 Hutchinson Police Chief Daniel Hatten says a piece of equipment malfunctioned about 1:30 p.m.
 Thursday.
-Hatten says one person suffered serious injuries while the other two injuries were minor.
+Hatten says one person was seriously hurt while the other two suffered minor injuries.

 A 3M representative tells KARE-TV the equipment became “upset in the cooling process.”

-Two of the injured were taken to Hutchinson Health.
-The third was taken to HCMC in Minneapolis.
+Part of the plant was closed while the incident was investigated.

 Most Read Nation & World Stories